-It is illegal to offer assistance to someone who committed a felony in California.
+It is illegal to offer assistance to someone who has committed a felony in California.
 The state uses California Penal Code §32: Accessory After the Fact to prosecute individuals who might help someone avoid the authorities after the commission of a crime such as grand theft or robbery.

 California’s Definition of California Penal Code §32: Accessory After the Fact

-In order to be found guilty under PC 32, an individual must hide or illegally aid the perpetrator of a felony while intending to ensure the perpetrator does not face:
+To be found guilty under PC 32, an individual must hide or illegally aid the perpetrator of a felony while intending to ensure the perpetrator does not face:

 - An arrest